 You’ll typically spend the first few days of learning to ski mostly on the green runs getting to grips with your balance and learning to turn.

-Fellow beginners skiers are slow moving but in peak season you will have plenty of fallen obstacles to try and avoid with your new found snow plough.
+Fellow beginner skiers are slow-moving but in peak season you will have plenty of fallen obstacles to try and avoid with your newfound snow plough.

 Blue Trails / Intermediate Slopes.

 Blue slopes are considered intermediate runs and have a gradient range of 25-40 percent.

 Once you’ve got a hand on your left and right turns, you can look ahead and avoid others, then you’re ready to try your first blue run.

 In Europe look for a blue circle.
 In North America (Canada & USA) look for a blue square.

 The lifts will be running much faster (up to twice as fast) so be prepared as you get on and off so that you have less time to get into position.